 Step 3: Enable Enhanced eCommerce in MonsterInsghts

-For this step, log in to your WordPress dashboard and head to Insights » Settings.
+Log in to your WordPress dashboard and head to Insights » Settings for this step.

 From there, click the eCommerce tab and toggle the Use Enhanced eCommerce option.

 Simple as that!
 You’ve now enabled enhanced eCommerce in MonsterInsights.

 But how do you view the data you’re tracking?
 Let’s find out.

 To view your store’s conversion tracking data in your WordPress dashboard, head to Insights » Reports » WooCommerce.